$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Reference: wagwalking.com/cat/condition/eyelash-disorders

-Cats Have A Third Eyelid
+What Does A Cat’s Third Eyelid Do?

 Does it do the job, or part of the job, of eyelashes?